tauseef1234/Traffic_CNN/README.md

 3. Flatten layer
 4. Output layer

-In further iterations, mulitple Conv2D layers were added to improve model accuracy.
+In further iterations, mulitple Conv2D layers and a fully connecter layer were added to improve model accuracy.
 The model accuracy results are compared in the python notebook.